-Tax settlements may be subject to inspection for a period of five years from the end.
-As a result, the amounts disclosed in the financial statements may change at a later date after the final decision of the tax authorities.
+Tax settlements may be inspected for the period of five years after the end of the next tax year.
+As a result, the amounts presented in the financial statements may be changed at a later date, after they are finally determined by tax authorities.